-Founded in 1787, and largely destroyed by an 1812 earthquake, the Mission was restored in the 1930s by the Civilian Conservation Corps and the WPA.
-It is one of the earliest and most complete mission restorations in the West.
-Self-guided tours of church, shops, living quarters and gardens, and occasional special events.
-Located at 2295 Purisima Road, Lompoc.
-Phone 805-733-3713.
+Founded in 1787, and largely destroyed by an 1812 earthquake, the Mission was restored in the 1930's by the Civilian Conservation Corps.
+It is considered the most completely restored mission in California.
+The park is open from 9am-5pm daily, and guided tours are available daily starting at 1pm.
+The park is located at 2295 Purisima Road, Lompoc.
+Phone (805) 733-3713 for more information.

 Further information to help you plan your visit, including virtual tours of the grounds, are available by visiting the webpage for the Prelado de los Tesoros de la Purisima (Keepers of the treasure of La Purisima).